 What I will say is that the only way to guarantee you won’t get an appropriate fee from a strong, creative, engaged sponsor, is to continue to renew the inappropriate sponsor.
 And if you are using best practice techniques to sell, your odds of getting a new and much better deal are greatly enhanced.

-There have been instances where a sponsor has told the sponsee that they are very close to approving the renewal over and over, burning precious time and citing first right of refusal, basically bullying the sponsorship seeker into not approaching anyone else.
+There have been instances where a sponsor has told the rightsholder that they are very close to approving the renewal over and over, burning precious time and citing first right of refusal, basically bullying the rightsholder into not approaching anyone else.
 They then back out at the last minute, effectively blocking sponsorship by competitors, while not investing any money.

 To be clear, most sponsors wouldn’t stoop to that kind of bastardry, but some sponsors are just slow and bureaucratic, and you don’t want to be in a position where first right of refusal is limiting your ability to do your job.